Haywood County License Hearing Guide

 Special Programs

-- Ignition Interlock Device Program: As mentioned above, this program requires you to install a device in your car that prevents it from starting if you have alcohol on your breath.
+- Ignition Interlock Device Program: North Carolina has a mandatory Ignition Interlock Device (IID) program for certain DUI offenders.
+An IID is a breathalyzer device installed in your vehicle that prevents you from starting the car if you have alcohol in your system.

-- Occupational License: This type of license may allow you to drive for work-related purposes even if your license is suspended.
+- Occupational License: An occupational license may allow you to drive for work purposes even if your license is suspended.

-- Any State-Specific Programs: Research any other North Carolina-specific programs that may be relevant to your situation.
+- Any State-Specific Programs: Check with the North Carolina DMV or your attorney for information about any other state-specific programs that may be available to you.